altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "...
 Okay."<br/>

-Regis took out his pen and noted it down.
+Regis took out his pen and noted it down.<br/>

 (Even if I tell him these, it is impossible for him to make it through the countless cannons...
 What is this man thinking?)

-Regis travelled to the forest of the savages for the entire week.
+Regis travelled to the forest of the savages for the entire week.<br/>

 Altina was curious about what he was doing and followed on the first day.
-But going into the middle of the barbarian tribes without any escorts was normally unacceptable.
+But going into the middle of the barbarian tribes without any escorts was normally unacceptable.<br/>

-Evrard will definitely question him with a fauchard if word leaked out, so Regis went to gather information by himself from the 2nd day onwards.
+Evrard will definitely question him with a fauchard if word leaked out, so Regis went to gather information by himself from the 2nd day onwards.<br/>

-He asked Eric to help him drive the carriage since Regis couldn't ride a horse.
+He asked Eric to help him drive the carriage since Regis couldn't ride a horse.<br/>

-After questioning all the prisoners, he completed a rather trustworthy map of Fort Volks.
+After questioning all the prisoners, he completed a rather trustworthy map of Fort Volks.<br/>

 As the sun was setting--

-Regis returned to his room, leaving the completed documents on the table and collapsed onto his bed.
+Regis returned to his room, leaving the completed documents on the table and collapsed onto his bed.<br/>

-The red light was weak and the room started to dim.
+The red light was weak and the room started to dim.<br/>

 "So tired..."<br/>

 He fell into deep slumber--

-The door to the room was knocked furiously.
+The door to the room was knocked furiously.<br/>

 "Hey Regis!"<br/>

 "Ah, Sir Jerome?"<br/>

-As he pushed himself up, the door was opened.
+As he pushed himself up, the door was opened.<br/>

 Something similar happened before...
 For example, what should be done if let's say he was changing?

-Jerome was wearing his uniform properly for once.
+Jerome was wearing his uniform properly for once.<br/>

 "Why you, what is up with this!?"<br/>

 "Ugh...?"<br/>

-Regis rubbed his eyes.
+Regis rubbed his eyes.<br/>

-The dazzling light shone down from the sky window.
+The dazzling light shone down from the sky window.<br/>

 "But it was night just now..."<br/>